In Malaga there are a lot of Museums and galleries. We made a list of the top 7 free entry museums in Malaga. Go check them out!

 Malaga can easily be declared a city of museums with a total of 36 museums from art of Picasso to history of Spain.

 If you are interested why don’t you check out our blog post for the free entry times here to save some money.

-At the end of the tour you can enjoy a cup of coffee (very common thing to do in Spain) surrounded by pigeons that Picasso and his father displayed a great deal of attention to.
+At the end of the tour you can enjoy a cup of coffee what as a matter of fact is very common thing to do in Spain.
+You can be surrounded by pigeons that Picasso and his father displayed a great deal of attention to.

-It is designed to recreate the link of Picasso with his childhood, his family, his origin and his homeland with original objects from his childhood.
+It is designed to recreate the link of Picasso’s Childhood.
+Not only his childhood but also his family, his origin and his homeland with original objects from his childhood.

-This museum showcases the lives and works of both Revello de Toro and Pedro de Mena whose 17th century home and workshop has been restored creating The Memorial Room in which a 10 minutes long video is shown displaying the highlights of his life.
+This museum showcases the lives and works of both Revello de Toro and Pedro de Mena whose 17th century home and workshop has been restored.
+Creating The Memorial Room in which a 10 minutes long video is shown displaying the highlights of his life.
 Don’t miss the ending, it will surprise you!

 Address: Edificio de Tabacalera, Av de Sor Teresa Prat, 15.